Skip to content

 num_classes int

-Number of classification categories (default: 8)
+Number of target categories (default: 8)

 8